Enhance the Stereo Image of Your Drum Tracks

 Today, there are many techniques available in music production for stereo enhancement.
 Nevertheless, a producer should be careful because too much stereo enhancement can easily ruin the mix and make it sound worse than it was before.
-While there are some new and exciting ways to this, in this tutorial, we will show you one more-less traditional approach which has proven to be beneficial countless times.
+While there are some new and exciting ways to do this, in this tutorial, we will show you one more-less traditional approach, which has proven beneficial countless times.
 It includes a couple of processors needed to achieve great results.

 Expanding the Stereo Image

 As usual, we have been working on a short sequence within the SoundBridge: DAW.
-It contains all the elements of the full mix.
+It contains all the elements of the whole mix.
 For the sake of this tutorial, we will concentrate on expanding the stereo image of the drum section for which we feel it can sound better.
-First of all, let us first hear how the full mix sounds with the unprocessed drum section.
+First, let us hear how the full mix sounds with the unprocessed drum section.

 ~Full Mix - Rhythm - Unprocessed